Mental Health Services Needs Assessments

 Widespread recognition of the inadequacy of current mental health services has led to multiple studies identifying pressing needs.
 These studies should increase the confidence of City Council Members that additional funds for mental health services would be wisely allocated.
 Council Members need not, and should not, devote significant resources to a needs assessment.

-Three Excellent Studies of Mental Health Services Needs
+Two Recent Excellent Studies of Mental Health Services Needs

-2. Just four months ago, seven agencies and nonprofits were partners in producing an “assessment of crisis services within Washtenaw County … to provide the community a current reality of the services available to individuals experiencing a mental health and/‘or substance use disorder crisis.” (p.
+4. Working in 2017 and early 2018, seven agencies and nonprofits were partners in producing an “assessment of crisis services within Washtenaw County … to provide the community a current reality of the services available to individuals experiencing a mental health and/‘or substance use disorder crisis.” (p.
 1) Their report is Washtenaw Crisis Services Assessment, Version 3.1, March 14, 2018.
 An excellent one-page Executive Summary summarizes the “four main needs that arose” and three recommendations.
 We strongly suggest City of Ann Arbor officials read the entire report for a better understanding of unmet needs in our community and of the benefits of additional funding for mental health services.